 In FY 2016, we served an additional 651 people which is largely due to our expansion into Alexander and Pulaski Counties.
 The agency received some of its highest scores within our client and stakeholders satisfaction surveys with “meeting needs” of our clients and community as a resounding theme.

 Human service providers, like Family Counseling Center, Inc., play an integral role within our community, state, and nation.
-Policymakers too often focus on the immediate costs of the programs we provide rather than the long term benefits.
-Moving into another fiscal year with uncertainly, means we must now more than ever evidence how our mission of “helping others help themselves” reach their fullest human potential is a return on public investment.
+Policymakers too often focus on the immediate costs of the programs we provide rather than the long-term benefits.
+Moving into another fiscal year with uncertainty, means we must now more than ever evidence how our mission of “helping others help themselves” reach their fullest human potential is a return on public investment.
 I believe that with the support of our Board of Directors, stakeholders, clients, and dedicated employees we will persevere again and remain a leader of community behavioral health, developmental, and supportive living services within Southern Illinois.